ssjshields/archetype-counter/.github/README.md

 ### Why does the Counter flash sometimes?
 > Due to how the script currently works, there's no way to import new sprites without refreshing the gui

+### Can I convert data from other counters?
+> Yes, you can manually amend the profiles found at `Files\Counter Config Files`

 ### How can I report a bug?
 **1.** Ensure you have the latest [Counter](https://github.com/ssjshields/archetype-counter/archive/refs/heads/stable.zip)